Welcome.

 And talking with strangers.

-And writing.
 And thinking about all the things I actually wanted to write.
 Then I’d write what I thought I should, but I don’t do that anymore.
 I also don’t travel full-time anymore, and am at home in the western United States, happily writing to you from MY VERY OWN DESK.
-It’s the small things…

 Oh yeah!
-Also in this travel chapter, I published a book (Dear Fellow Spender), and started another one (Dear Fellow Dreamer) which will be published December 2025.
-Professionally, I help people launch and grow their dreams, usually starting with—but not limited to—getting their money organized.
+Also in this travel chapter, I published a book (Dear Fellow Spender), and started another one (Dear Fellow Dreamer).
+This second book launched January 2025.

 What happens at MTYL: